 Centennial hopped pale ale

-Centential found it’s name from the kind of hop that goes into the recipe: the sentential hop!
+Centennial found it’s name from the kind of hop that goes into the recipe: the Centennial hop!

 The term “Pale Ale” was first introduced in 1703 when beers made from malts dried with high carbon coke resulted in a lighter colour.
 Especially so for beers that were popular in this time.